Tabbernaut/L4D2-Plugins/skill_detect/README.md

 <b>sm_skill_reporttonguecut</b><br />
 <b>sm_skill_reportselfclear</b><br />
 0/1, whether to report these actions in chat.<br />
+Note: for ...selfclear: set to '2' to also report selfclears by shoving the smoker in time.<br />

 <b>sm_skill_drawcrown_damage</b><br />
 How much damage a survivor must at least do in the final shot for it to count as a drawcrown.<br />